The Bankrate promise

 Chase’s 5/24 rule is probably the best-known credit card application restriction.
 If you have opened five or more new credit cards in the past 24 months — whether they’re Chase credit cards or cards from another issuer — Chase will generally not accept you for a new credit card.

 The 5/24 rule is in place to prevent credit card churning and to ensure that Chase’s top travel credit cards are less likely to fall into the hands of people who only want to claim a valuable sign-up bonus.

 Citi only allows one new Citi credit card application every eight days, and you cannot apply for more than two Citi credit cards within a 65-day window.
 You are also limited to one Citi business credit card application every 90 days.

-Cardholders are reportedly limited to one new Discover credit card per year, and no more than two Discover cards at any given time.
+Reportedly, Discover limits cardholders to just one new Discover credit card per year, and no more than two Discover cards at any given time.

-According to the terms and conditions listed on many Wells Fargo credit cards, you may not qualify for a new Wells Fargo card if you’ve opened a Wells Fargo card in the past six months.
+According to the terms and conditions of many Wells Fargo credit cards, you may not qualify for a new Wells Fargo card if you’ve opened a Wells Fargo card in the past six months.
 Wells Fargo may also limit the total number of card accounts you can open.

-These credit card application restrictions reveal that some types of credit card rejections may be based on nothing more than bad timing.
-If your credit score is high enough for the credit cards you’re hoping to open, it’s smart to wait the minimum amount of time required to give you the best chance of acceptance.
+Sometimes, your credit card application may be denied based on nothing more than bad timing.
+If your credit score is high enough for the cards you want, it’s smart to wait until you’re clear of any issuer restrictions before applying, for the best chance of acceptance.

 Although waiting weeks or months between credit card applications might feel frustrating, it’s a better alternative to getting declined and losing credit score points from the hard inquiry, then having to go through the process all over again later.